-The proposed development will rezone to a Downtown Commercial Zone with a special section to include residential and nonresidential uses, as well as include site-specific provisions to regulate building height, tower separation, building setbacks, and density (as regulated by floor space index), as shown in Attachment 14 to this report.
-An Amendment to the Zoning By-law is required to facilitate the proposed high-density, mixed-use development.
+The proposed development will rezone to a Residential Apartment Zone with sitespecific provisions to regulate building height, tower separation, building setbacks, and density (as regulated by floor space index), as shown in Attachment 15 to this report.

+An Amendment to the Zoning By-law is required to facilitate the proposed high-density residential development.
 The applicant has proposed a site-specific zone to permit the requested use.
-The Special Section refer to unique provisions within the by-law that only apply to one specific area.
+The Special Section refer to unique provisions within the By-Law that only apply to one specific area.